troycomi/snakemake-training/4_cluster/README.md

 Profiles are configurations that tell snakemake how to interact with the underlying compute engine.
-The idea is you can use this same profile for all of your workflows and when you distribute the workflow, the user only needs to touch the profile.
+The idea is you can use this same profile for all of your workflows and when you distribute the workflow, the user only needs to touch the profile for their scheduler.
 There are cookie cutter versions [available](https://github.com/Snakemake-Profiles/slurm), but we will build our own since it is more transparent.
 The slurm-status.py script is from that repository.